ARK Innovation's performance under pressure as tech stocks swoon

 Overall, funds such as ARK Innovation that outperformed in one year do not tend to outperform in the following year, according to a 2020 study led by James Choi, a professor at the Yale School of Management.

-"The disappearance of significant performance persistence is due to lower returns to favorable styles, as well as less favorable style tilts and increased style-adjusted underperformance by past winning funds," the study noted.
+"The disappearance of significant performance persistence is due to lower returns to favorable styles, as well as less favorable style tilts and increased style-adjusted underperformance by past winning funds," the study noted www.nber.org/papers/w26707.

+Reporting by David Randall in New York; Editing by Ira Iosebashvili and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.